-- Content Management systems that enable you to create and publish content online in the form of websites, blogs, white papers, online documents etc.
+- Content Management systems that enable you to create, publish and share content online in the form of websites, blogs, white papers, online documents etc.

-- Content management systems that help you efficiently manage all your files, documents and any other form of content in one place.
+- Content management systems that help you efficiently manage as well as share all your files, documents and any other form of content in one place.

 Both these systems are highly relevant in today’s time, and we are going to suggest nifty tools for each of these, so stay tuned!

 We all produce and share tons of content every day.
-Thanks to our businesses becoming more digitally inclined, we are constantly sharing our files- PDFs, sales decks, proposals, training material, HR guidelines, etc. with our co-workers via email, Slack, internal wikis, cloud files, etc. Apart from sharing work-related content, businesses are regularly creating marketing collateral like videos, images, blog posts, articles, podcasts, infographics etc. to please the ever-increasing hunger for new content on social media.
+Thanks to our businesses becoming more digitally inclined, we are constantly sharing our files such as PDFs, sales decks, proposals, training material, HR guidelines, etc. with our co-workers via email, Slack, internal wikis, cloud files, etc. Apart from sharing work-related content, businesses are regularly creating marketing collateral like videos, images, blog posts, articles, podcasts, infographics etc. to please the ever-increasing hunger for new content on social media.

 Even though creating and sharing content is an integral part of any business, the problem arises when you have to store this content or worse, find it.
 Your content is often scattered all over the place on your digital devices.
 You may have files stored in cloud apps like Dropbox, Google Drive, OneDrive, Box, files stored on your desktop, email attachments, and so on.
 With our content present at multiple places, how do you plan on locating, accessing, and sharing it quickly?